Robetot/crypto-defi-dashboard/README.md

-# crypto-defi-dashboard
+# crypto-defi
-A simple DeFi dashboard that tracks token prices, wallet balances, and staking rewards using web3.js.
+A React-based DeFi dashboard for tracking real-time crypto prices, wallet balances, and staking performance.